 7 Household Items That Should Never Be Flushed Down the Toilet

-The toilet is a standard fixture in our homes that we regularly use.
-It’s easy to take its convenience for granted, but it’s essential to keep in mind that it’s a toilet, not a garbage can.
-Certain things shouldn’t be flushed down the toilet because they could cause blockage in the drain or damage to sewer pipes.
+Toilets are a common household fixture that we all use daily.
+We tend to think of its use for granted, however it’s important to remember that it’s not a garbage can.
+Certain things should never ever be flushed away down the toilet because they could cause blockage in the drain or damage for sewer drains.

 Key Takeaways

-- Do not flush certain things down the toilet as they could block the drain, or cause damages to the pipes.
+- Don’t flush certain items into the toilet because they could block the drain, or cause damage to sewer pipes.

 - Baby wipes